-Melt ponds play a major role in the absorption of solar insolation.
-Absorption by a water surface is a strong function of solar elevation and so it is solar elevation at high northern latitudes during the summer which determines albedo and melt rates.
-The stable stratification of melt ponds in the range 0
+Melt ponds play a major role in the absorption of solar radiation.
+Absorption by a water surface is a strong function of solar elevation and so it is solar elevation at high northern latitudes during the summer which determines albedo and melt rates rather than insolation itself.
+Furthermore, the stable stratification of melt ponds in the range 0

 oC to 4